Xinjiang conflict: Restrictions

 According to The Economist, in 2016 Uyghurs faced difficulties travelling within Xinjiang and live in fenced-off neighbourhoods with checkpoint entrances.
-In southern Ürümqi, each apartment door has a QR code so police can easily see photos of the dwelling's authorized residents.
+In southern Ürümqi, each apartment door has a QR code so police can easily see photos of the dwelling's authorised residents.

 In 2017, overseas Uyghur activists claimed that new restrictions were being imposed, including people being fined heavily or subjected to programmes of "re-education" for refusing to eat during fasting in Ramadan, the detention of hundreds of Uyghurs as they returned from Mecca pilgrimages, and many standard Muslim names, such as Muhammad, being banned for newborn children.
 It was claimed that Han officials had been assigned to reside in the homes of those with interned Uyghur family members as part of the government's "Pair Up and Become Family" program.
 There were also reportedly separate queues for Uyghurs and outsiders, where the former needed to get their identity cards checked at numerous points.

+In 2021 Amnesty International released a 160-page report on the human rights violations occurring in Xinjiang.
+It intensively describes China's collection of the biometric data and surveillance of Uyghurs in Xinjiang.
+Additionally in 2021 PBS' Frontline discusses the extensive surveillance and facial recognition software being utilised in Xinjiang.
+From QR codes to facial recognition cameras and "home stays," by government officials.
+They estimate nearly two million Uyghurs are being detained across over 12,000 camps.

 Timeline

 Pre-20th century

 The history of the region has become highly politicised, with both Chinese and nationalist Uyghur historians frequently overstating the extent of their groups' respective ties to the region.
 In reality, it has been home to many groups throughout history, with the Uyghurs arriving from Central Asia in the 10th century.
 Although various Chinese dynasties have at times exerted control over parts of what is now Xinjiang, the region as it exists today came under Chinese rule as a result of the westward expansion of the Manchu-led Qing dynasty, which also saw the annexation of Mongolia and Tibet.

 Early Qing rule was marked by a "culturally pluralist" approach, with a prohibition on Chinese settlement in the region, and indirect rule through supervised local officials.
 An increased tax burden placed on the local population due to rebellions elsewhere in China later led to a number of Hui-led Muslim rebellions.
 The region was subsequently recaptured, and was established as an official province in 1884.

-Near the end of their rule the Qing tried to colonize Xinjiang along with other parts of the imperial frontier.
-To accomplish this goal they began a policy of settler colonialism by which Han Chinese where resettled on the frontier.
+Near the end of their rule the Qing tried to colonise Xinjiang along with other parts of the imperial frontier.
+To accomplish this goal they began a policy of settler colonialism by which Han Chinese were resettled on the frontier.